 Liability for Acts of Moderators or Similar Persons: Applying the common law of agency, a website may be liable for the acts of its unpaid moderators or other third parties who select, screen, or curate the site’s content.
 Mavrix Photographs, LLC v.
-LiveJournal, Inc., 873 F.3d 1045, 1055 (9th Cir.
+LiveJournal, Inc., 873 F.3d 1045, 1054 (9th Cir.
 2017) (holding that “common law agency principles apply to the analysis of whether a service provider like LiveJournal is liable for the acts of [its] moderators”).

 Information Residing on Systems or Networks at the Direction of Users: Information residing on systems or networks need “not actually reside on [the defendant’s] servers.”
 Columbia Pictures Indus., Inc. v.
 Fung, 710 F.3d 1020, 1042-43 (9th Cir.
-2013) (concluding that storage of “torrent” files that do not contain infringing content themselves, but are used to facilitate copyright infringement, would be “facially eligible for the safe harbor”).
+2013) (concluding that storage of “torrent[]” files that do not contain infringing content themselves, but are used to facilitate copyright infringement, would be “facially eligible for the safe harbor”).

 Actual Knowledge of Infringement: Actual knowledge of the specific infringing material is required; general knowledge that the defendant’s services could be used for copyright infringement is insufficient.
 UMG Recordings, Inc. v.
 Shelter Cap.
 Partners, LLC, 718 F.3d 1006, 1022 (9th Cir.
 2013).
-Notifications about copyright infringement from a party who is not the copyright holder does not provide actual knowledge of infringement under § 512(c)(1)(A)(i).
+Notifications about copyright infringement from a party who is not the copyright holder do not provide actual knowledge of infringement under § 512(c)(1)(A)(i).
 Id. at 1025.

 Awareness of Facts or Circumstances from which Specific Infringing Activity Is Apparent (Also Known As “Red Flag” Knowledge): “Red flag knowledge arises when a service provider is aware of facts that would have made the specific infringement objectively obvious to a reasonable person.”
 Mavrix, 873 F.3d at 1057 (internal quotation marks and citation omitted).
 A fact or circumstance from which infringing activity is apparent must be about a specific instance of copyright infringement.
-Id.; see also UMG Recordings, Inc., 718 F.3d at 1024 (concluding that news reports discussing general problem of copyright infringement on website and CEO’s acknowledgment of this general problem were not enough to meet the knowledge requirements under § 512(c)(1)(A)).
+Id.; see also UMG Recordings, Inc., 718 F.3d at 1024 (concluding that news reports discussing the general problem of copyright infringement on a website and CEO’s acknowledgment of this general problem were not enough to meet the knowledge requirements under § 512(c)(1)(A)).
 However, evidence that the defendant actually knew about specific infringing activity could suffice to make that infringing activity apparent.
 Columbia Pictures Indus., Inc., 710 F.3d at 1043 (holding that evidence that defendant encouraged and assisted users who were infringing copyright in “current and well-known” works created “red flag” knowledge of infringement).
 A characteristic of the website itself must be very apparent to qualify as a fact or circumstance from which infringing activity is apparent.
 Perfect 10, Inc. v.
 CCBill LLC, 488 F.3d 1102, 1114 (9th Cir.
-2007) (holding that website names such as “illegal.net” or “stolencelebritypics.com” do not automatically function as red flags signaling infringement); see also UMG Recordings, Inc., 718 F.3d at 1022-23 (“[H]osting a category of copyrightable content” with knowledge that “services could be used for infringement is insufficient to constitute a red flag.”).
+2007) (holding that website names such as “illegal.net” or “stolencelebritypics.com” do not automatically function as red flags signaling infringement); see also UMG Recordings, Inc., 718 F.3d at 1022-23 (holding that “hosting a category of copyrightable content” with knowledge that “services could be used for infringement is insufficient to constitute a red flag.”).
 Although notices from noncopyright holders do not convey actual knowledge of infringement, they can serve as red flags that make infringing activity apparent.
 Id. at 1025.